Time lags and their association with the Boundary Layer structure in a Z source GX 349+2: Spectrum Analysis

 \section{Spectrum Analysis}

-The spectra were extracted in the energy range 0.8–10 keV during the time intervals corresponding to the detected lags for sections A, B, and C. For the source extraction, we used RAWX columns 29–45, excluding the central bright columns 37 and 38 to mitigate the effects of pile-up (Iaria et al. (\citeyear{iaria2009ionized})).
+The spectra were extracted in the energy range 0.8–10 keV during the intervals corresponding to the detected lags for sections A, B, and C. For the source extraction, we used RAWX columns 29–45, excluding the central bright columns 37 and 38 to mitigate the effects of pile-up (Iaria et al. \citeyear{iaria2009ionized}).
 The background spectra were extracted from RAWX columns 2–18.
-In accordance with the XMM-Newton User Handbook (May 2016), we applied the selection criterion {\it (FLAG=0)} to ensure robust spectral analysis.
-The EPIC-pn spectrum shows calibration issues between the energy band 2 - 2.5 keV, due to the presence of the Au edge at $\sim2.3$ keV, we excluded the 2.1 - 2.5 keV band when extracting the spectrum, Iaria et al. \citeyear{iaria2009ionized}.
+In accordance with the XMM-Newton User Handbook (May \citeyear{xmm_uhb_2016}), we applied the selection criterion {\it (FLAG=0)} to ensure robust spectral analysis.
+The EPIC-pn spectrum shows calibration issues between the energy band 2 - 2.5 keV, due to the presence of the Au edge at $\sim2.3$ keV, we excluded the 2.1 - 2.5 keV band when extracting the spectrum, Iaria et al. (\citeyear{iaria2009ionized}).
 The spectra were grouped to a minimum of 25 counts per bin.

+The spectral modelling of this source was performed using XSPEC (Arnaud et al. \citeyear{arnaud2003x}) version 12.12.1.
+Based on the study of Iaria et al. (\citeyear{iaria2009ionized}), the hydrogen column density was fixed at $N_{\rm H} = 0.734 \times 10^{22}$ cm$^{-2}$.
+Moreover, Iaria et al. (\citeyear{iaria2009ionized}) interpreted that the observed Fe--K$\alpha$ emission feature was a blend of the Fe\,{\sc xxv} (6.7 keV) and Fe\,{\sc xxvi} (6.97 keV) lines, which was modeled using a \textit{diskline} component.
+In the present work, we instead modeled the Fe--K$\alpha$ emission using a simple Gaussian profile with a width of $\sim$ 0.5 keV, allowing the line energy (\textit{$E_{line}$}) to vary freely within the range 6.4-7.0 keV.

-Spectral fitting was performed using XSPEC version 12.12.1.
-Initially, the spectra were modeled with the {\it Tbabs $\times$ (bbodyrad + Gaussian + power-law)} (Model 1).
+Initially, the spectra were modeled with the {\it Tbabs $\times$ (bbodyrad + powerlaw + Gaussian)} (Model 1).
 The \textit{bbodyrad} component represents blackbody emission, with its normalization proportional to the emitting surface area.
-Specifically, the normalization provides an estimate of the radius of the blackbody emitter interpreted here as the neutron star according to $N_{bbr} = \frac{R_{km}^2}{D_{10}^2}$.
+The normalization provides an estimate of the radius of the blackbody emitting surface according to $N_{bbr} = \frac{R_{km}^2}{D_{10}^2}$.
 D$_{10}$ is the source distance in units of 10 kpc.
-We adopt a source distance of 9.2 kpc(Coughenour et al. \citeyear{coughenour2018nustar}).
-The best-fit spectral parameters for the first and last 500 s of sections A, B, and C are listed in Table 1.
-Fig. 7 shows the spectral fit for Section A.
+We adopt a source distance of 9.2 kpc (Coughenour et al. \citeyear{coughenour2018nustar}).
+The best-fit spectral parameters for the first and last 500 s of sections A, B, and C are listed in Table 1, and Fig. 7 (left and right panels) shows the spectral fits for section A's first and last 500 s.